-Please be aware that you are responsible for all damage caused to the motorcycle, and on these bigger adventure bikes, these costs can add up very quickly.
+Please be aware that you are responsible for all damage caused to the motorcycle up to the standard excess amount (£3600), and on these bigger adventure bikes, these costs can add up very quickly.

-See ‘Optional Extras’ below for ‘Motorcycle Damage Insurance’.
+See ‘Optional Extras’ below for ‘Insurance Excess Reduction’.

 It is a condition of booking that you obtain appropriate travel insurance that covers you for riding the same capacity motorcycle that you’ll be riding on this motorcycle tour.